Compatibility of trapped ions and dielectrics at cryogenic temperatures

 We use $\vec{E}$ and motional heating rates $\dot{\bar{n}}$ as a probe of static and dynamic properties of the dielectric.
-Fig.~\ref{fig:1}(b) depicts the mechanisms we consider in our model schematically.
+Figure~\ref{fig:1}(b) depicts the mechanisms we consider in our model schematically.
 Stray charges can accumulate on the fiber surface in several ways.
-Electrons can be photoelectrically dissociated from the fiber surface by stray 375 nm or 397 nm laser light, leaving a net positive surface charge.
+Electrons can be photoelectrically dissociated from the fiber surface by stray 375 nm, 397 nm, or 423 nm laser light, leaving a net positive surface charge.
 Additionally, electrons dissociated from the trap electrodes or produced from calcium atoms during photoionization, along with calcium ions that we fail to trap or other charged particles, could adsorb to the fiber surface.
 These charges are largely immobile on the insulating dielectric, particularly at cryogenic temperatures, and will contribute to $\vec{E}$ at the ion position.
+A single elementary charge on the end of the optical fiber can produce $|\vec{E}|$ as large as $\approx$\,10 mV/m at the ion position for $d = 250\,\mu$m.

 Inside the bulk of the fiber, an ensemble of thermally excited fluctuators with electric dipole moments radiate a time-dependent electric field that can excite the motion of the trapped ion.
 These electric field fluctuations can be described by their power spectral density at the ion position $S_E(\omega, \hat{\beta})$ (in V$^2$\,m$^{-2}$\,Hz$^{-1}$) at angular frequency $\omega$ along the unit vector $\hat{\beta}$.
-Since direct calculation of $S_E(\omega, \hat{\beta})$ can be difficult, we use the fluctuation dissipation theorem to determine $S_E(\omega, \hat{\beta})$ by instead calculating the change in the electric field from the ion $\vec{E}_\mathrm{ion}(\vec{r}, \vec{r}\,')$ seen at position $\vec{r}\,'$ inside the dielectric bulk due to the ion being displaced along $\hat{\beta}$ from its equilibrium position $\vec{r}$~\cite{Teller2021,kumph_electric-field_2016}:
+Since direct calculation of $S_E(\omega, \hat{\beta})$ can be difficult, we use the fluctuation dissipation theorem to determine $S_E(\omega, \hat{\beta})$ by instead calculating the change in the electric field from the ion $\vec{E}_\mathrm{ion}(\vec{r}, \vec{r}\,')$ seen at position $\vec{r}\,'$ inside the dielectric bulk due to the ion being displaced along $\hat{\beta}$ from its equilibrium position $\vec{r}$~\cite{teller_heating_2021,kumph_electric-field_2016}:

 The integral is taken over the volume $V$ of the dielectric bulk and $i$ and $j$ index over the three spatial dimensions.
 Here, $k_B$ is the Boltzmann constant, $T$ is the temperature of the dielectric, $q$ is the ion charge, $\epsilon_0$ is the vacuum permittivity, and $\epsilon_r\tan\delta$ is the imaginary part of the complex relative permittivity of the dielectric.
 This power spectral density is related to the motional heating rate $\dot{\bar{n}}$ for a mode along axis $\hat{\beta}$ at angular frequency $\omega$ according to~\cite{Turchette2000, brownnutt_iontrap_2015}